 I visited my 70-year old uncle who lives on a Japanese island and still works as a primary care doctor.

 There were nurses who I have known since my childhood and we were very excited to see each other for the first time in 25 years.
 I entered the consultation room and met my uncle for the first time in three years.
-He looked well, even though he has been unwell and had several operations for his knee joints.
+He looked well, though he has been unwell and had several operations for his knee joints.
 I sat down on the patients’ seat and we started talking like a doctor and patient.

 He has a pretty sensitive and gentle personality and usually speaks with a small and serene voice.
 He said to me that I shouldn’t be harsh to people and I should just be kind to others.
-I thought that these might be the requirements for a great primary care doctor in a small community.
-I fully enjoyed the conversation with him and promised to come back again in two years.
+I thought that these might be the requirements for a good primary care doctor in a community.
+I fully enjoyed the conversation with him and promised to come back again.
 It is always wonderful to see that my family are all fine and to recognise that there is a home to go back to.